mlgupta/keyper-web/content/post/sshca/index.md

 -rw-------  1 alice  staff  1823 Oct 30 13:19 ca_user_key
 -rw-r--r--  1 alice  staff   398 Oct 30 13:19 ca_user_key.pub
 ```
-Optional: In addition you can also setup SSH Key Revocation List (KRL).
+Optional: Besides, you can also setup SSH Key Revocation List (KRL).
 This is a list of all revoked certificates.

 ```console
 $ ssh-keygen -k -f ca_krl
 ```

-And, thats it. your SSH CA is in business.
+And, that's it. your SSH CA is in business.
 Now, going forward, you just need to configure your servers and clients to use certificates with private keys.

 ## SSH Server Configuration
 Follow these steps to configure a host to use SSH certificates: